 5. Finally, the SystemCleaner will look for standard folders and files that are not in use and delete them safely.

 Upload Media Files to the Cloud

-For music files, upload your collection to Google Play Music instead of storing them on your phone and stream on your phone or tablet via an Internet connection.
+For music files, upload your collection to YouTube Music instead of storing them on your phone and stream on your phone or tablet via an Internet connection.